vingt-2/BLAHengine/ReadMe.txt

     BLAengine - OBJ viewer
 ========================================================================

-This code repository entitled BLAengine will hold the different evolutions of a basic realtime 3d rendering applications.
+This code repository holds the current evolution of a simple realtime 3d rendering application.
 The goal of this project is to help me gain proficiency in openGL programming:

-The current target is to have a perfectly functionnal OBJ viewer to test GSLS shaders on actual objects.
-I would then like to provide a gui to load multiple object in the scene, and to be able to place them in the world.
-Then i would add physics, collisions ...
-And continue like that until I get bored.
+The current target is to have a perfectly functionnal model viewer to test GSLS shaders on actual objects.
+I would then like to provide a gui to load multiple objects in the scene, and tools to place them in the world.
+Then I would add physics, collisions ...
+And eventually reach a point where I could actually use it as a game Engine for small projects.

-To be able to compile and run this code sample, you must provide the required headers to Graphics.h You will currently need GLEW to enable OpenGL 3.0, and the headers for glfw (similar to GL toolkit utility).
+To compile and run this code sample, make sur you provide your programmign environmment with the required headers used in Graphics.h

-Cheers.
+You will currently need the headers for GLEW to enable OpenGL 3.0 and extensions, and GLFW (a GL toolkit utility), and finally the GLM headers (a 3D algebra Library).

+Cheers !